 Prior to entering private practice, Mr. Spaccasi was Senior Counsel with the Division of Enforcement of the U.S. Securities and Exchange Commission’s Financial Institutions Fraud Task Force and Senior Attorney with the Division of Corporation Finance of the U.S. Securities and Exchange Commission in Washington D.C.

-Mr. Spaccasi has authored numerous articles and publications and is a frequent speaker on financial institution matters before state and national banking associations and trade groups, including the American Bankers Association, Independent Community Bankers Association, Massachusetts Bankers Association, Pennsylvania Bankers Association, Pennsylvania Association of Community Banks, New Hampshire Bankers Association, New York Bankers Association, North Carolina Bankers Association and Connecticut Bankers Association.
+Mr. Spaccasi has authored numerous articles and publications and is a frequent speaker on financial institution matters before state and national banking and credit union associations and trade groups, including the American Bankers Association, Connecticut Bankers Association, Independent Community Bankers Association, Massachusetts Bankers Association, New Hampshire Bankers Association, New Jersey Bankers Association, New York Bankers Association, North Carolina Bankers Association, Pennsylvania Association of Community Banks, Pennsylvania Bankers Association, Virginia Bankers Association and Vermont Bankers Association.

 - Capital Markets and Corporate Finance